 What is Lasting Power of Attorney?

-A Lasting Power of Attorney is a legal instrument that enables you to appoint one or more individuals, known as attorneys, to make decisions for you.
-These decisions can range from financial matters to health and welfare issues.
-The LPA comes into effect when you are no longer capable of making decisions for yourself, providing a safeguard against the uncertainty of life.
+A Lasting Power of Attorney is a legal instrument, governed by the Mental Capacity Act 2005, that enables you to appoint one or more individuals — known as attorneys — to make decisions for you.
+These decisions can cover financial matters, health and welfare issues, or both, depending on which type of LPA you put in place.
+A Property and Financial Affairs LPA can be used while you still have capacity (with your consent), whereas a Health and Welfare LPA only comes into effect when you are no longer capable of making decisions for yourself.
+An LPA must be registered with the Office of the Public Guardian (OPG) before it can be used.

 Types of LPA: Health and Welfare vs. Property and Financial Affairs

-There are two primary types of LPA: Health and Welfare, and Property and Financial Affairs.
-The Health and Welfare LPA allows your appointed attorney to make decisions regarding your medical care, living arrangements, and other personal welfare matters.
-On the other hand, the Property and Financial Affairs LPA grants your attorney the authority to manage your financial affairs, including managing bank accounts, selling property, and making investments.
+There are two distinct types of LPA in England and Wales, and they serve very different purposes.
+The Health and Welfare LPA allows your appointed attorney to make decisions regarding your medical treatment, where you live, your daily care routine, and — if you specifically authorise it — whether to consent to or refuse life-sustaining treatment.
+The Property and Financial Affairs LPA grants your attorney the authority to manage your financial affairs, including operating your bank accounts, paying bills, managing investments, collecting your state pension or benefits, and selling property on your behalf.

 | Type of LPA | Responsibilities | Examples of Decisions |